flusflas/pythrottle/README.md

 kept updated.

-The next code block prints the execution rate of a loop that starts looping at 10 ips (iterations per second) and decreases up o 5 ips.
+The next code block prints the execution rate of a loop that starts looping at 10 ips (iterations per second) and decreases up to 5 ips.
 In each iteration, the rate is displayed and updated taking into account the iterations history of the last 2 seconds.